 There can be various reasons why people wear masks.
-For most people it is the fear that other people - mainly friends - will reject the real person behind the mask.
+For most people it is the fear that other people – mainly friends and/or family members – will reject the real person behind the mask.
 Others wear masks to hide hurt, low self-esteem, or anger.
 Spend some time exploring why you wear a mask.
 What are you afraid of?
 Does wearing a mask keep you from being hurt?
 Does it truly raise your self-esteem or keep you from being angry?
 If you are wearing a mask to keep from being hurt or to hide anger, find healthy ways to let go of that hurt or anger.
-Talk to someone you trust, write down your feelings in a journal, talk honestly to God in prayer, write a poem, go to Confession, or combine some of these things.
+Talk to someone you trust, write down your feelings in a journal, talk honestly to God in prayer, write a poem, go to Confession, or combine several of these things.
 Find out what works for you.
 And keep doing it!

 THINK ABOUT WHAT YOU LIKE TO DO

-Can you remember a time when you were younger and when you didn't wear masks?
+Can you remember a time when you were younger and when you didn’t wear masks?
 What were you like then?
 Many people struggle with the mask of being a follower and doing what other people want them to do, rather than being themselves.
 What do you really like to do?
-Are there certain hobbies/sports/activities that you really like?
+What hobbies/sports/activities that you really like to do?
 Rediscover these.
 If you are not sure, you might want to begin experimenting with healthy and fun activities that sound interesting to you.
-Join a club, play a sport, volunteer for a charitable organization - all of these are great ways to meet new people, develop new interests, and rediscover who you really are.
-Even if certain people may not consider these activities "cool", all that really matters is that you like them.
-A teenager I know once wrote this about joining clubs, "That is one of the easiest ways I have found to make friends who are mask-free, because you don't have to mask anything since everyone has the same interest.
+Join a club, play a sport, volunteer for a charitable organization – all of these are great ways to meet new people, develop new interests, and rediscover who you really are.
+Even if certain people may not consider these activities “cool”, all that really matters is that you like them.
+A teenager I know wrote this about joining clubs, “That is one of the easiest ways I have found to make friends who are mask-free, because you don’t have to mask anything since everyone has the same interest.
 Also, one of the ways that worked for me was attending a youth group.
-It doesn't even have to be his/her church youth group; just whatever youth group the person feels comfortable and accepted in.
-If the person has a friend they find mask-free that goes to a youth group, visit the mask-free friend's youth group.
-That's how I found my youth group."
+It doesn’t even have to be his/her church youth group; just whatever youth group the person feels comfortable and accepted in.
+If the person has a friend they find mask-free that goes to a youth group, visit the mask-free friend’s youth group.
+That’s how I found my youth group.”

 REMOVE MASKS SLOWLY

-If you hang out with people who wear masks, walking away suddenly would be a shock to your system as well as theirs.
-However, if you recognize that you have been wearing masks and realize that you can't completely be yourself around these so-called friends, hopefully you'll desire less and less to be with such people.
-Slowly start finding friends who let you be yourself, even if they aren't the coolest in school.
-If they accept you completely, they are the coolest - the coolest friends you can have.
-Don't completely run from your old friends, but start to be more honest with them.
+If you hang out with people who wear masks, walking away suddenly could be a shock to your system as well as theirs.
+However, if you recognize that you have been wearing masks and realize that you can’t completely be yourself around these so-called friends, hopefully you’ll desire less and less to be with such people.
+Slowly start finding friends who let you be yourself, even if they aren’t the coolest in school.
+If they accept you completely, they are the coolest – the coolest friends you can have.
+Don’t completely run from your old friends, but start to be more honest with them.
 If they exclude you when you try to be yourself, walk away.
-Realize it may hurt to lose their "friendship" and that it may be awkward-but they aren't good friends if they exclude the real you.
+Realize it may hurt to lose their “friendship” and that it may be awkward- but they aren’t good friends if they exclude the real you.
 Try being the nice one in the crowd; continually try to be mask-free with them.
 If they blow you off or make fun of you for this (sticking up for people or for being nice), then that is truly their problem.
 When you start making better friends, spend more time with them.
 Find people who will stand up for you and people you want to stand up for.
 Realize that many other people, even your own friends, struggle with masks.
-Sometimes all it takes is for one person to be honest about it, and that allows the whole group to start to make changes.
+Sometimes all it takes is for one person to be honest about it, and that allows the whole group to start making changes.

 HANG OUT WITH YOUR FAMILY MORE

 Hopefully, you can at least be yourself at home.
 If so, try to think of fun activities that you and your parents/siblings can do together.
 Maybe you could even ask your folks if you could have a brainstorming meeting to think of fun family activities.
-They know you best and can help you be your best.
+They know you best and can help you be your best self.

 SEEK SACRAMENTAL GRACE